jrbarclay37/TSLA-Forecasting/README.md

 ## Overview

-This repository contains the jupyter notebooks for using sentiment data from the most eccentric investing community on Reddit, [r/wallstreetbets](https://www.reddit.com/r/wallstreetbets/), to predict the price of TSLA.
+Predicting the behavior of the stock market is one of the most challenging time series problems in existence.
+It also one of the most commonly attempted because of the massive potential rewards for making accurate predictions.
+In this analysis we are going to explore sentiment data from the most eccentric investing community on Reddit, [r/wallstreetbets](https://www.reddit.com/r/wallstreetbets/), and try to answer the question of whether or not this information adds predictive power to a forecasting model that predicts the price of TSLA.

 The analysis is separated into three categories: